Kalmar Nation, Lund: 19th century

 The connection between the nations and the university was becoming quite clear around this time.
 While originally being forbidden by the university authorities in the early days, the nations - and their Inspektors in particular - had become important in maintaining discipline and order among students.
 In 1813, it became obligatory for most students to join a nation.
 Kalmar Nation adopted its first statutes in 1818.
 They stipulated among other things that any candidate for the position of Kurator should be a senior academic, ideally a docent or adjunkt.

 All nations were quite hierarchical during this time.
 In order to advance within the nation, one was expected to pass certain tests.
 In order to become a "junior", the Inspektor, Kurator and Seniors would test you on subjects from the school curriculum.
 The practice was abolished in 1830, as being judged by one's peers was ultimately deemed to be against the principle of "academic freedom".

 The nations had been housed in the venues of the Academic Society (AF) since the 1830s.
 On November 27, 1841, however, it was decided that the nation should leave AF and build its own house.
 A few months later, the decision was reversed.
 It would take another 110 years for the dream of a nation house to be realized.

 The first Storaste Kroppkakan was held on March 2, 1897.
-It is the oldest student ball in Lund.
+It is the oldest student ball in Lund and takes place in the Spring of odd-numbered years.